instaloader/instaloader/README.rst

     instaloader --fast-update profile [profile ...]

-When ``--fast-update`` is given, instaloder terminates when arriving at the first already-downloaded picture.
+When ``--fast-update`` is given, Instaloader terminates when arriving at the first already-downloaded picture.

 Instaloader can also be used to **download private profiles**.
 To do so,